compulim/use-schema-org-action/README.md

 Only properties with input constraints will become part of the request.

-### Some results are not reflected in the updated action
+### Some results are not reflected in the updated action state

 Properties of response that should be merged into the action must have output constraints defined (`*-output`) with `valueName` property defined.

-After an action is performed, properties marked with output constraints will be merged into the action.
+After an action is performed, properties marked with output constraints will be merged into the action state.

-### After the action is performed, how can I propagate the action status to the updated action?
+### After the action is performed, how can I propagate the action status to the updated action state?

 Marks the action with `actionStatus-output` and `valueName` property defined.
 In the handler, returns `actionStatus` with a [supported value](https://schema.org/ActionStatusType).
-Then, the corresponding output variable will be merged into the action.
+Then, the corresponding output variable will be merged into the action state.

 If the handler did not respond with `actionStatus` or output constraints is not defined, it will set `actionStatus` to `"CompletedActionStatus"` for resolutions, or `"FailedActionStatus"` for rejections.